Sharvette Law Philmon, MSN, RN, NEA-BC, Interim Dean

-Paramedic - Advanced Life Support (Associate in Applied Science, EMTP): Students who complete this program -- accredited by the Pennsylvania Department of Health, Bureau of EMS – will be eligible to sit for the National Registry exam to become certified as a Paramedic.
+Paramedic - Advanced Life Support (Associate in Applied Science, EMTP): Students who complete this program -- accredited by the Pennsylvania Department of Health, Bureau of EMS and the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP) – will be eligible to sit for the National Registry exam to become certified as a Paramedic.

 Emergency Medical Technician, Certificate of Competency: Study emergency services technology and pursue a career as a member of a pre-hospital team.
 Learn how to handle medical, emotional and traumatic issues of patients in a variety of accident and illness situations.

 Health Care Management (Associate in Applied Science, AHM): Participants learn the skills needed for management roles in health care settings.
 Course work also provides a foundation for further study in Health Care or Health Services Administration.

 Certified Nursing Assistant: Gain the background necessary to enter the elder care or home care fields in an entry-level capacity.
 View more >>

 Medical Assistant (Certificate of Proficiency, CMED; and Medical Assistant (A.A.S.), MED): Get ready to work in the field as a multi-skilled health care worker, performing administrative and clinical duties while functioning as an assistant to a physician in ambulatory care settings.